asad-albadi/Asad-Al-Badi/README.md

 - 👋 Hi, I’m Asad Al Badi
 - 👀 I’m interested in EVERYTHING IT, I love coding, I studied Software Engineering in College, but I work as an IT Support Admin in Mazoon Dairy Company, and I'm aspiring to work in the field of ICT Infrastructure.
-- 🌱 I’m currently learning JavaFX, React.js
+- 🌱 I’m currently trying to decide between Flutter, React.js
 - 📫 you can reach me on <a href="https://twitter.com/asad0albadi" target="_blank">Twitter @asad0albadi</a>

 <!---